nbishtawi/Happy-Customer-Prediction/README.md

 ## Overview
 **Customer Satisfaction Prediction** is a machine learning project that predicts whether a customer is happy or unhappy based on survey responses.
 The project uses classification models and explainability techniques to identify the most important factors influencing customer satisfaction.

-This project was originally called *Happy Customer Prediction* and the notebook file was named *Assignment 1 Final Workbook.ipynb*.
-It has now been renamed and documented for clarity and reproducibility.

 Note: The dataset (ACME-HappinessSurvey2020.csv) is **not included** in this repository due to proprietary restrictions.